 Right ascension of ascending node: The angular distance measured from the vernal equinox, positive to the east, along the celestial equator to the ascending node.

-RINEX: See Receiver Independent Exchange Format.

-Semimajor axis: One-half the straight-line distance between the pericenter and apoapsis points in an orbit.
+Semi-major axis: One-half the straight-line distance between the pericenter and apoapsis points in an orbit.

 Spacecraft: A vehicle in orbit about any celestial body or celestial point, as single entities or as part of a set (such as constellations or formations).
 This category also includes in situ assets.

-Stability: A mesurand of the change in frequency over a determined time period (tau) relative to the established frequency of an oscillator.
+Stability: A measurand of the change in frequency over a determined time period (tau) relative to the established frequency of an oscillator.
 Stability is often given in terms of Allan Variance.

-Tracking Station: Ground-based facility used to monitor the location of spacecraft.
+Tracking Station: Ground-based facility or space-based asset used to monitor the location of spacecraft.
 Some agencies have multiple stations operated by a central entity, referred to as the complex.

 True anomaly: The central angle between the position vector and the (reference) pericenter vector in an orbit.